Leafwing-Studios/Emergence/design/src/glossary.md

 ### Water storage capacity

 How much water remains in soil after being flooded and drained.
-Too low and your plants will be suspectible to drought.
+Too low and your plants will be susceptible to drought.

 ### Water drainage

 How quickly water can drain out of soil.
-Too low and your plants will be suspectible to flooding.
+Too low and your plants will be susceptible to flooding.

 ## Emergence